Ostorlab/KEV/README.md

 ```shell
 ostorlab scan run --install -g agent_group.yaml link --url https://example.com --method get
 ```
-This command will download and install the required agents specified in the YAML file and perform the scan on the link "https[.]example[.]com" using the specified method  .
+This command will download and install the required agents specified in the YAML file and perform the scan on the link "https[.]example[.]com" using the specified method.